jim-schwoebel/allie/tests/readme.md

 ## Work-in-progress (to add later)

 Here are some tests we are working to add in:
-- ability to spin up YAML files for trained models (if create_YAML==True in settings.json)
+- test ability to spin up YAML files for trained models (if create_YAML==True in settings.json)
+- test cleaning abilities
+- test augmentation capabilities